 - There’s information on GPU status and utilization in the Task Manager Performance tab that lets gamers and video editors keep tabs on how that shiny new GPU is being used.

 - And, as usual, a slew of performance and stability improvements are on their way to make Windows 10 a generally faster and more reliable operating system.
-For example, the Power Throttling feature will reduce the CPU resources used by background apps to help make laptop battery life last a little longer — up to 11 percent longer, in fact.
+For example, the Power Throttling feature will reduce the CPU resources used by background apps to help make the laptop battery life last a little longer — up to 11 percent longer, in fact.

 Other news of importance:

 - Microsoft announced that iTunes will come to the Windows Store.
-Also Autodesk, Xamarin Live Player and SAP Digital Boardroom.
+Also Autodesk, Xamarin Live Player, and SAP Digital Boardroom.

 - Cortana will get a new feature that allows you to pick up where you left off, even on other devices and between PC and mobiles.

 - Ubuntu, Fedora, and SUSE will be available through Windows Store.
-Users may install those though the Windows Store to make use of them when they run them on the Windows Subsystem for Linux.
+Users may install those through the Windows Store to make use of them when they run them on the Windows Subsystem for Linux.